48-Hour Bathroom Rough-In with Sewage Grinder Pump on W Elrod Ave, Tampa, FL 33611

 Our plumbing scope includes running the vent pipe and opening a hole in the roof if needed.
 A roofer then seals and flashes that penetration.
 This division of work helps keep both plumbing and roofing within their proper specialties.

-Why Choose Home Therapist for Plumbing Projects in Tampa Bay
+Why Tampa Homeowners Trust Home Therapist for Complex Plumbing Rough-In Projects

 When you're adding a bathroom or taking on a major plumbing project in Tampa, FL 33611, you want a team that treats your home like a system, not just a set of pipes.
 At Home Therapist Cooling, Heating, and Plumbing, we approach every job with the same mindset we used on this project: